hemilabs/token-list/docs/add-new-token.md

 ## Step 1 - Run the Add Token Script

-There is a script that automates the process of adding new tokens to the list and you just need use the `chain-id` and `address` you collected in the previous step:
+There is a script that automates the process of adding new tokens to the list and you just need to use the `chain-id` and `address` you collected in the previous step:

 ```sh
 node scripts/add-token <chain-id> <address>